Prudhvi0001/Prudhvi0001.github.io/_posts/2020-08-28-AdvanceMLPipeline.md

 - Does it match your Expectations?
 - Is their enough information to make accurate predictions?
 - Should you remove some of the features?
-- Are their any features that are not represented properly.
+- Are there any features that are not represented properly.
 - Are the labels correctly classified in the Training data?
 - What is happening for incorrect data?
 - Are there any missing values or outliers Etc.